top of page

 What followed was a blur.
 I just kept thinking: Don’t slip.
 Don’t mess up.
 No one’s here to help you.

-Somewhere along that nightmare, I glimpsed Angle Tarn — my only view of the day.
+Somewhere along that nightmare, I glimpsed Angle Tarn which my only view of the day.
 It gave me hope.

 Then the final summit loomed.
 Others stuck to the nice, proper path.
 I turned into the cloud to bag one more top.
 Why?
 Because I’m unhinged. 😵💫